Merzasphor/MWSE/docs/source/lua/type/niTriShape/data.rst

 data
 ====================================================================================================

 `niTriShapeData`_.
 The NiTriShapeData of the object.
+Manipulation should not be done directly.
+Instead, consider copying the data and assigning it to this shape.

 .. _`niTriShapeData`: ../../../lua/type/niTriShapeData.html